 OR, it can be the other way around…

 That is, the Upwork strategies working for me may also work for you❗

-Again, there’s no single tactic on this aspect that will work for everybody.
+Again, there’s no single tactic to win the Upwork bidding process that will work for everybody.

 But what I’ll be sharing on this blog are exactly the steps I’m doing to let my Freelancing business grow and thrive continuously.
 Take note that the following tips are ideal for Freelancers with active accounts in Upwork already.
 It’s easier to follow through the entire discussion if you can experience and test it right away.